 Two prizes of £500 each – one for undergraduate students and one for everyone else.

-We have decided to have two essay prizes in 2021 – one for undergraduate students and another prize for everyone else.
+We have again decided to have two essay prizes in 2022 – one for undergraduate students and another prize for everyone else.
 We hope that this will generate enthusiasm for writing and reflection on your experiences of Balint – as a group member, leader or at a Balint event.
 Your submission can be in the form of an essay, a short story or other creative writing form.

 Medical theses, dissertations and previously published papers are not suitable for this prize.
 Maximum word count 4000.